 Invented by Ericsson in 1994, Bluetooth was intended to enable wireless headsets.
-Bluetooth has since expanded into a broad variety of applications including Bluetooth headsets, speakers, printers, video game controllers, and much more.
+It has since expanded into a broad variety of applications including headsets, speakers, printers, video game controllers, and much more.

 Bluetooth is also important for the rapidly growing Internet of Things, including smart homes and industrial applications.
-Given the importance of Bluetooth and it’s usage in an increasing number of applications, here are 6 interesting things about Bluetooth that you didn’t know!
+Given the importance of this technology and its usage in an increasing number of applications, here are 6 interesting things about Bluetooth that you didn’t know!

 1) Bluetooth is a Wireless Technology Standard